Throb Throb

-Throb Throb is an album by American punk rock band Naked Raygun, released on Homestead Records in 1985.
+Throb Throb is the debut studio album by American punk rock band Naked Raygun, released on Homestead Records in 1985.
 It was the first of the band's releases to feature the musicianship of John Haggerty whose guitar playing distinguished the band's sound during the 1980s.
 Quarterstick Records reissued the album in 1999, and added an early version of "Libido" as bonus material, which originally appeared on the Flammable Solid 7".